bloodwithmilk25/django-xlspopulator/README.md

 ( ͡° ͜ʖ ͡°)

 How to:
-* First you need to install latest version of xlrd: <b>pip install xlrd==1.1.0</b>
+1. First you need to install latest version of <b>xlrd: pip install xlrd==1.1.0</b>
-* In order for this to work, you need exactly match your model's field names and xls's first row values(column names), like this:
+1. In order for this to work, you need exactly match your model's field names and xls's first row values(column names), like this:
     ```python
     class Test(models.Model):
       one = models.CharField(max_length=150)